isomerpages/ncss-ssi/pages/training/certificate_prog/Higher-Diploma-in-Social-Service.md

 SSI’s HDSS programme also provides an articulation pathway into the Bachelors’ in Social Work Degree Programme offered by Singapore University of Social Services (SUSS), for learners who want to pursue a further education and their aspiration to become a Social Worker.

 Interested applicants, are encouraged to register and attend the Programme Preview session for more information.
 The preview session will be held on 15 April (Thursday) from 7.00pm to 8.30pm.
-Please register your interest by clicking on this [link.] (https://form.gov.sg/606d0c428fb55e001115babc){:target="_blank"}
+Please register your interest by clicking on this [link] (https://form.gov.sg/606d0c428fb55e001115babc){:target="_blank"}.

 ### Entry Requirements